catboy-catfish/Godot_DistanceMaterialLoader/README.md

 ## Goals:

+- The distance between the camera and mesh is strictly linear.
+Add options to customize the behaviour, like to offset it or to make it more asymptotic and/or exponential.

 - Add a way to further customize when the materials are updated (like in _Process() or _PhysicsProcess()) instead of just the custom update loop.

 - Perhaps reduce the amount of type-casting in the script, if that is necessary and/or doable.